Andrew Benintendi Player Props: White Sox vs. Royals

 Andrew Benintendi At The Plate

-- In 31 games played this year, he has not gone deep.
+- In 33 games played this year, he has not hit a home run.

-- In eight games this year, Benintendi has picked up an RBI, with more than one RBI once.
+- Benintendi has driven in a run in eight games this year (24.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.